vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-orc.md

       # If the file is stored locally, use double quotation marks to enclose the file path, starting with file://.
 For example, "file:///tmp/xx.orc".
       path: "hdfs://192.168.*.*:9000/data/edge_follow.orc"

-      # Specify the key name in the ORC file in fields, and its corresponding value will serve as the data source for the properties specified in the Nebula Graph.
+      # Specify the key name in the ORC file in fields, and its corresponding value will serve as the data source for the properties specified in the NebulaGraph.
       # If multiple values need to be specified, separate them with commas.
       fields: [degree]

-      # Specify the property names defined in Nebula Graph.
+      # Specify the property names defined in NebulaGraph.
       # The sequence of fields and nebula.fields must correspond to each other.
       nebula.fields: [degree]

       # Specify a column as the source for the source and destination vertexes.
       # The value of vertex must be consistent with the field in the ORC file.
-      # Currently, Nebula Graph {{nebula.release}} supports only strings or integers of VID.
+      # Currently, NebulaGraph {{nebula.release}} supports only strings or integers of VID.
       source: {
         field: src
       }